replicant1/SimpleNewsReader/README.md

 ##Caching

 `UIL` provides memory and disk caching upon request.
 We establish a memory cache of 200KB and a disk cache of 250KB.
 These figures are arbitrary selections.
 They are specified in `/assets/config.properties`.

+Note that the feed at `https://dl.dropboxusercontent.com/u/746330/facts.json` supplies a header of `max-age=0`, meaning that it can't be cached, despite the fact that Volley has the capability to do so.

 ##Potential improvements

 - Only cache the thumbnails, not the original images at their full size.
 - When an image is not found, don't keep trying to reload it in future.
 Somehow record that we have already tried to load it in this session, and failed.
+- Cache the JSON text so that it is not reloaded on an orientation change.
+Images are not reloaded on an orientation change becuase the ImageLoader's cache persists across the change in orientation and the images returned are cacheable.
+But the JSON feed at the default location is marked as being not cacheable, meaning that Volley doesn't cache it, meaning that it is reloaded upon an orientation change.